Skip to content

 Your Apple Watch not charging is usually due to the Optimized Battery Charging feature.
 However, it can also be caused by external factors.
 Read on to check the solutions below.

-1. Turn Off Optimized Battery Charging
+Turn Off Optimized Battery Charging

 For example, suppose you regularly charge the Apple Watch at night and unplug it at 7 in the morning.
-In that case, it’ll automatically limit the charging to 80 and finish the remaining 20 right before you wake up.
+In that case, it’ll automatically limit the charging to 80 and finish the remaining 20 before you wake up.
 This allows the watch to stay at comfortable levels instead of trickle charging at 100, reducing its life.

-Step 1: Press the Digital Crown on your Apple Watch to open the app list.
+1. Press the Digital Crown on your Apple Watch to open the app list.

-Step 2: Scroll down and select Settings.
+2. Scroll down and select Settings.

-Step 3: Scroll down again and click on Battery.
+3. Scroll down again and select Battery.

-Step 4: Next, tap Battery Health.
+4. Next, tap Battery Health.

-Step 5: Turn off the toggle for Optimized Battery Charging at the bottom of this page.
+5. Turn off the toggle for Optimized Battery Charging at the bottom of this page.

-Step 6: If you want your Apple Watch to charge fast all the time without any limitations, select Turn Off.
+6. If you want your Apple Watch to charge fast all the time without any limitations, select Turn Off.
 If it’s a temporary thing, select Turn off until tomorrow.

 Choosing the latter means Optimized Charging will be re-enabled the following day.
-Use this option when you want to charge your Apple Watch full once or twice in a while, say before going on a trek or vacation, without waiting for it to charge at the restricted pace.
+Use this option when you want to charge your Apple Watch full once or twice in a while, say before going on a trek or vacation, without waiting for it to set at the restricted pace.

 Optimized Charging is available on the following Apple Watches running WatchOS 7 and above: